poissonconsulting/shinyypr/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is the 2nd release fixing a bug.